JRC1995/TextRank-Keyword-Extraction/README.md

 ### Ranking Keyphrases

 Ranking keyphrases based on their calculated scores.
-Displaying top keywords_num no. of keyphrases.
+Displaying top 'keywords_num' no. of keyphrases.

 ```python